Potts model on recursive lattices: some new exact results: Appendix

-{ {The authors want to give a very warm thank for his illuminating comments and suggestions to Marco Astorino who participated to the early stage of this project.
+\textbf{Acknowledgements}\\ { {The authors wish to give a very warm thank for his illuminating comments and suggestions to Marco Astorino who participated to the early stage of this project.
+The authors also acknowledge invaluable help from Marcos P\'erez.
 S. A. R. wishes to thank Rafael Benguria for kind support and many fruitful discussions.
-This work was supported by Fondecyt grants 11080056, 3100140.
+This work was supported by FONDECYT grants 11080056, 3100140, 11110537; Anillos de Investigaci\'on en Ciencia y Tecnolog\'{\i}a, projects ACT-56, Lattice and Symmetry, and by the Southern Theoretical Physics Laboratory ACT- 91 grants from CONICYT.
 S. A. R. acknowledges financial support from VRAID (PUC) and Facultad de Fisica (PUC).
-The Centro de Estudios Cient\'{\i}ficos (CECS) is funded by the Chilean Government through the Millennium Science Initiative and the Centers of Excellence Base Financing Program of Conicyt and Conicyt grant "Southern Theoretical Physics Laboratory" ACT-91.
-CECS is also supported by a group of private companies which at present includes Antofagasta Minerals, Arauco, Empresas CMPC, Indura, Naviera Ultragas and Telef\'{o}nica del Sur.}}
+The Centro de Estudios Cient\'{\i}ficos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of CONICYT.}}